Umbrella7D/7Dmods/README.md

 # 7Dmods
 Mods for 7DTD

-Latest Zombiome Release is ZombiomeA20.7z
+Latest Zombiome release is ZombiomeA20.7z

 Unzip in the "/Mods" folder.